lucasschejtman/resttogql-workshop/instructions/content/50_part3_subscriptions/52_subscription_instructions.md

 import * as subscriptions from  "./graphql/subscriptions.js"
 ```

-* Define our subbcription - Open up the newly created subscription.js file and paste the following in.
+* Define our subscription - Open up the newly created subscription.js file and paste the following in.

 ```tsx
 export const SubscribeToStock = `subscription SubscribeToStock {